 How does one think and what does one do when coming to the aid of a person who may be on the doorstep of the next world?
 Could we be effective ministers in our own way in such a time of crisis?

 The year after I graduated from Stonehill, members of the senior class dedicated the yearbook to Father Grogan, remembering him for his smile, his friendliness and his patience, and they praised him as a model and guide.
 I might add that neither his Irish good looks nor his royal shyness ever hurt his popularity.

 His tenure as a priest was rich and varied.
-He served as director of admissions and registrar at Stonehill and was superior of the Holy Cross residence in North Dartmouth, Mass.
+He served as director of admissions and registrar at Stonehill and was superior of the Holy Cross residence in North Dartmouth, Massachusetts.

-He spent four years with the Family Theater Productions and Family Rosary Crusade in Madrid, where he helped to produce Christian movies.
-He was an assistant pastor at Catholic churches in Bennington, Vt., Austin, Texas, and Easton, Mass.
+He spent four years with Family Theater Productions and the Family Rosary Crusade in Madrid, where he helped to produce Christian movies.
+He was an assistant pastor at Catholic churches in Bennington, Vermont, Austin, Texas, and Easton, Massassachusetts.

-One of his former high-school students at Holy Cross High in Waterbury, Conn., expressed my own thoughts perfectly: "I can well imagine him ministering to people until the final moments of his passing."
+One of his former high-school students at Holy Cross High in Waterbury, Connecticut, expressed my own thoughts perfectly: "I can well imagine him ministering to people until the final moments of his passing."

 "Father Grogan had such a positive way about him," said one mourner.
 "He used to take me and my brother for early-morning strawberry picking and then to McDonald’s for hotcakes.
 Might not sound like much, but it sure meant a lot to us, and we always looked forward to it.
 God bless him."

 One might argue that that does not sound like "much," but it was just like Father Grogan to make the little things larger than life and worthy of remembrance.

 I recalled the theme of my first essay in his class and how it was a rehearsal (or a premonition) for the final minutes of my esteemed English professor’s life.